Page Last Modified Nov 8, 2013

 All university publications distributed on campus must be placed in racks, which are reserved for specific publications and are situated only in designated locations.
 At no time shall any publication be placed on the ground for distribution.
 In addition, all non-university publications must be approved for campus distribution by the Senior Associate Vice President of University Services and provide their own racks. (back to top)

-The LBC has 100 two-sided 4x6 acrylic table-tent holders located in the Food Court and Nalty Commons.
-The two panels can be filled on a first-come, first served basis by Tulane University student organizations and departments.
-All table tent designs must be submitted to and approved by the administrative office of the Lavin-Bernick Center.
+The LBC has 88 two-sided 4x6 acrylic table-tent holders on located in the Food Court and Nalty Commons.
+The two panels can be filled on a first-come, first served basis to Tulane University student organizations and departments.
+All table tent designs must be submitted to and approved by the LBC Reservations Office.
 Fundraising efforts or advertising affiliated with elections are not permitted on table tents.
 Table tents may be displayed for a maximum of one week or seven calendar days.
 The sponsoring organization or group and contact information must be clearly stated on the table tent.
-The Information Desk staff is responsible for distributing and disposing of the table tents.
-To reserve table tent space submit an online reservation at https://ems.tulane.edu.
+To reserve table tent space contact Shirley Dymond at firstname.lastname@example.org. .

 When reserving space in the acrylic table tent holders, your ad should be exactly 4”w x 6”h. (back to top)